VedantNadgir/VedantNadgir/README.md

 - 👋 Hi, I’m @VedantNadgir
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Computer Engineering and Statistics at Umich
+- 🌱 I’m currently learning Computer Engineering at Umich
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at vedantnadgir@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 VedantNadgir/VedantNadgir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.